Hungarian irredentism: Romania

 After World War II, a Hungarian Autonomous Region was created in Transylvania, which encompassed most of the land inhabited by the Székelys.
 This region lasted until 1964 when the administrative reform divided Romania into the current counties.
 From 1947 until the 1989 Romanian Revolution and the death of Nicolae Ceaușescu, a systematic Romanianization of Hungarians took place, with several discriminatory provisions, denying them their cultural identity.
 This tendency started to abate after 1989, the question of Székely autonomy remains a sensitive issue.

 On 16 September 1996, after five years of negotiations, Hungary and Romania also signed a bilateral treaty, which had been stalled over the nature and extent of minority protection that Bucharest should grant to Hungarian citizens.
 Hungary dropped its demands for autonomy for ethnic minorities; in exchange, Romania accepted a reference to Recommendation 1201 in the treaty, but with a joint interpretive declaration that guarantees individual rights, but excludes collective rights and territorial autonomy based on ethnic criteria.
 These concessions were made in large measure because both countries recognized the need to improve good neighborly relations as a prerequisite for NATO membership.

-Vojvodina, Serbia
+Serbia

-There are five main ethnic Hungarian political parties in Vojvodina:
+There are four main ethnic Hungarian political parties in Serbia: